Fire Emblem Gaiden: Development and release

 Kaga designed Gaiden to address issues raised with the first game, such as tedious elements of map navigation.
-The system of Shadow Dragon and the Blade of Light was used as base for various improvements to aspects such as enemy AI, although the gameplay adjustments ended up removing some of the strategic elements.
+The system of Shadow Dragon and the Blade of Light was used as the base for various improvements to aspects such as enemy AI, although the gameplay adjustments ended up removing some of the strategic elements.
 These elements included a navigable overworld and more overt role-playing elements, along with the introduction of the class evolution system.
 Balancing these elements proved challenging for the team.
 The game made use of the new MMC4 memory chip, developed partially in response to the memory capacity problems faced during the development of the first game.
 For the story, Kaga wanted to deepen the relationship between the player and their units, represented through the growth of the characters through their battles.
 To create a stronger and broader central narrative, Kaga created the game's dual protagonists Alm and Celica.
 One overt reference to Shadow Dragon and the Blade of Light was made in the form of a trio of female Pegasus Knights, who were the same trio from the first game.

 Gaiden was released on the Famicom on March 14, 1992.
 It released on a 2Mbit cartridge.
 It was the second and last game in the series to be developed for the system, and has never received an official release outside Japan.
 It would later receive multiple releases on Nintendo's digital Virtual Console platform: the version for the Wii released on November 4, 2009, the version for the Nintendo 3DS on April 3, 2013, and the version for the Wii U on August 20, 2014.